Pixie Class (Reception)

 In addition to this if your child goes up a reading band look out for a sticker to congratulate them and ways to support them with their new reading band!
 We have lots of children working on the pink and red reading band and some children even approaching yellow.

 We do daily phonics session using the scheme ‘letters and sounds’ supported by ‘Jolly Phonics’ actions.
-Children are either in Boris (phase 4) , Basil Group (phase 3 set 1) or Barney Group ( Phase 3 set 2) dependent on how far they have progressed through the scheme.
+Children in Basil Group or Barney Group are working on phase 3.

 Letters and their sounds are introduced one at a time.
 A set of letters is taught each week, in the following sequence for phase 3: